 Construction of a mega bus terminal in Dodoma is completed since July 2020.
 According to sources within the Municipality the new bus terminal have the capacity to host more than 200 upcountry buses, 600 medium-sized (hiace and coaster) and an additional 300 taxis.

-A new bus terminal in Mwanza is under construction.
+New bus terminals in Mwanza are under construction.

 The Dar es Salaam Bus Rapid Transit System

 The new BRT has become the best solution to traffic congestion.
 These operate on the dedicated bus lanes so that you can reach the destination on time.
 You can’t find the bus at night, though.
 Dar es Salaam city won 2018 Sustainable Transport Award for its Bus Rapid Transit (BRT) system, becoming the first African city to win the prize.